expo-air

 IssueSolution

-Tunnel won't connectCheck your internet connection; try restarting with expo-air start
+Tunnel won't connectCheck your internet connection; try restarting with expo-air fly

 Slow tunnel performanceCloudflare tunnels are fastest; ensure you're not falling back to localtunnel

-URLs expiredTunnel URLs change every session — just restart start or fly
+URLs expiredTunnel URLs change every session — just restart fly